sagar-46/LeetCode/Medium/README.md

+11.You are given an integer array height of length n.
+There are n vertical lines drawn.
+Find two lines that together with the x-axis form a \
+&emsp;&ensp;container, such that the container contains the most water.
+Return the maximum amount of water a container can store.

 15.Given an integer array nums, return all the triplets [nums[i], nums[j], nums[k]] such that nums[i] + nums[j] + nums[k] == 0.Notice that the \
 &emsp;&ensp;solution set must not contain duplicate triplets.